-Moreover, The Avenues Instagram page serve as key platforms for community interaction.
-They enable two-way communication by providing real-time feedback and suggestions through high engagement levels and activity analysis.
+Moreover, The Avenues Instagram page serve as key platforms for community enable interaction.
+They two-way communication by providing real-time feedback and suggestions through high engagement levels and activity analysis.
 These insights play a crucial role in assessing the impact and effectiveness of our community initiatives.